seawolf82/wildfly-standalone_ansible/README.md

 N.B.

 Oracle Jdk it is not installed.
-The user will have to install it through rpm package ora tar.gz ans afterwards setting JAVA_HOME
+The user will have to install it through rpm package or tar.gz ans afterwards setting JAVA_HOME

-To launch ansible script use:
+However this installation of wildfly is tested with Oracle Jdk 10.1

+To install wildfly run:

 ansible-playbook -vv -i hosts site.yaml

+To uninstall wildfly run:

+ansible-playbook -vv -i hosts deprovision.yaml